Kysraew/llm-agent-strategy-game/README.md

 There is only one game mode:
  - elimination - all enemy units have to be defeated

-Kill the king mode should not be hard to implement
+ - killTheKing - enemy king has to be defeted

 ## Game

 This class is responsibile for running one game instance between two agents.
 Agents control their units by passing source position, destination position and action type.
 In one turn agent can use every action of every unit.
 Each action is one stage.
-In one stage agent can try 5 times to return valid action, if it failes to do so, his turn ends.
+In one stage agent can try specify times to return valid action, if it failes to do so, his turn ends.
 Game passes information to agents about successful and unsuccesfuls moves.

 ## Agents